mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 for every ton of spun ring.
-Unlike other designs, the hamster cage is usually set at right angles to the hull and installed in counter-rotating pairs, eliminating torque effects on the ship’s attitude.
+Unlike other designs, the hamster cage is usually set at right angles to the hull and installed in counter-rotating pairs, eliminating torque effects on the ship's attitude.
 For each full percent of the hull that is made part of the hamster cage, the cost of the hull is increased by +2%.